andrei-daniel-voicu/WeAreHiring/README.md

 ![](./res/screenshots/project_logo.png)

 <!--- general description of the project -->
 This is the final student project for the Object-Oriented Programming course.
 It is a simple application designed for job applying and recruitment that reads information (Users, Recruiters and Managers) from the attached JSON files.
+The project follows the following  assignment [specifications]() with extra features added.

 ## :trophy: Features
   &nbsp;&nbsp; :small_orange_diamond: Clean and easy to use GUI